juliaguida/oystercard/pills/internet_web.md

 ## Three tier web architecture

-Today we will be talking about the arrows in this digram.
+Today we will be talking about the arrows in this diagram.
 The HTTP request and response.

 ![Three Tier Web Architecture](https://github.com/makersacademy/course/blob/master/images/3-tier-simple.png?raw=true)